Richmondshire: Ancient history

 The history of this district in antiquity is not well known, but archaeologists have found artefacts from the Neolithic Period (4000–2000 BC), the Bronze Age (2500–2000 BC), the Iron Age (700 BC–first century AD) and the Roman Period (43–400 AD) in the Richmond area.

-The closest important Roman settlement was at Catterick in Rheged, and was thesite of the Battle of Catterick.
+The closest important Roman settlement was at Catterick in Rheged, and was the site of the Battle of Catterick.

 Medieval history

 At the terminus of Scandinavian York, there was a local bout of rebellion in Stainmore, which resulted in the death of Eric Bloodaxe.
 The Scandinavian settlement of this area was eastwards from the Irish Sea with names such as Gilpatrick in Middleham and Thorfinn in Bedale occurring at the time of the Domesday Book.
 At the time of the Norman Conquest it was the Fee of Gillingshire, held by Edwin, Earl of Mercia.
-Gillingshire It was made up of the Borough of Richmond and the five wapentakes of Gilling West, Gilling East, Hang West, Hang East and Hallikeld.
+Gillingshire was made up of the Borough of Richmond and the five wapentakes of Gilling West, Gilling East, Hang West, Hang East and Hallikeld.

 After the Harrying of the North, the land became capital of the Duchy of Brittany's Honour of Richmond (first as a barony, then an earldom and later a dukedom).

 The Honour of Richmond was one of the three largest lordships created by William the Conqueror.
 King William granted it to his double-second-cousin, Alan the Red, the leader of the Bretons in England and a cousin of Hawise, Duchess of Brittany.